Smart Contract Languages: a comparative analysis: Introduction

 \paragraph{Methodology}

-We isolate six smart contract languages and their underlying blockchains -- Solidity on Ethereum, Rust on Solana, Aiken on Cardano, (Py)TEAL on Algorand, Move on Aptos, and SmartPy on Tezos -- as representatives of the permissionless platforms that have become mainstream and have gained widespread adoption in the development of DApps.
-While some of the platforms we focus on exist in different incarnations -- \eg Vyper is an alternative to Solidity on Ethereum, as Ligo is to SmartPy on Tezos and Plutus to Aiken on Cardano -- the results of our analysis remain largely consistent across these alternatives.
-This is because languages operating on the same platform generally exhibit the same relevant properties concerning the aspects addressed by our assessment.
+We start with an analysis of the tiered structure of blockchain platforms: our goal here is to single out the key architectural choices that affect the design and implementation of smart contracts.
+We then analyse and compare a selection of mainstream smart contract languages, based on an original benchmark we have developed to encompass a wide spectrum of key real-world DApp use cases~\cite{smart-contracts-comparison}.

-We first focus on an in-depth analysis of the tiered structure of blockchains platforms: our goal here is to single out the key architectural choices that affect the design of smart contracts.
-Then, based on an original benchmark we have developed to encompass a wide, yet manageable, spectrum of key DApp use cases, we undertake a comprehensive evaluation of the smart contract languages in our selection, focusing on their security, code readability, and usability.
+To carry out our comparative analysis, we isolate six paradigmatic smart contract languages and their underlying blockchains -- Solidity on Ethereum, Rust on Solana, Aiken on Cardano, (Py)TEAL on Algorand, Move on Aptos, and SmartPy on Tezos -- as representatives of the permissionless platforms that have become mainstream and have gained widespread adoption in the development of DApps.
+While some of these platforms exist in different incarnations -- \eg Vyper is an alternative to Solidity on Ethereum, as Ligo is to SmartPy on Tezos and Plutus to Aiken on Cardano -- the results of our analysis remain largely consistent across these alternatives.
+In fact, languages operating on the same platform generally exhibit the same relevant properties relative to the features we target in our assessment, namely security, code readability, and usability.